UPBGE/UPBGE-Docs/source/manual/logic_nodes/time/time_data.rst

    .. note::
-      The value returned here is independent of a scene change (time will continue to be counted without resetting the count), but it will be reset after loading a .blend file because it relaunch the game engine.
+      The value returned here is independent of a scene change (time will continue to be counted without resetting the count), but it will be reset after loading a .blend file because it relaunches the game engine.

 Delta (Frametime)
    The number of seconds elapsed between the last two frames (Float).
 Used for calculations requiring absolute temporal precision,